Good and Bad Passwords How-To

 the same account and password database.

-In Dan Klein's paper, "Common names" were identified as the
+In Daniel Klein's paper, "Common names" were identified as the

 second most productive dictionary with 2239 names yielding 548